 The Rise of Mozart in Vienna

-Mozart lived in Vienna from 1784 to 1787, directly behind St Stephen’s Cathedral in a large apartment in Vienna.
+Mozart lived in Vienna from 1784 to 1787, directly behind St Stephen's Cathedral in a large apartment in Vienna.
 Here is where Mozart and Beethoven met for the first time.
-This apartment has now turned into a museum that is quite noteworthy.
+The Mozart apartment has now turned into a museum that I highly suggest that you visit.

 Mozart was married in Vienna to Constanze in 1791 in St Stephen's Cathedral, so be sure to stop by and see this impressive building of worship.